nialdaly/terraform-eks/README.md

 The `terraform apply` command can be used to provision the resources and build the EKS cluster.

 ## kubectl Configuration
-The access credentials of yje EKS cluster can be retrieved and used to configure kubectl using the following command.
+The access credentials of the EKS cluster can be retrieved and used to configure kubectl using the following command.
-``
+`aws eks --region $(terraform output region) update-kubeconfig --name $(terraform output cluster_name)`

 ## Deploying the Kubernetes Metrics Server & Dashboard
 The metrics server can be downloaded and unzipped